abelardopardo/ontask_b/docs_src/Install/sql_connections.rst

 User
   User name to connect to the remote database.

-Requires password
+Password
-  Flag denoting if the connection requires password.
-If it does, the password will be required at execution time.
-This feature allows OnTask to avoid storing DB passwords.
+  Password for the database.
+If not give, it will be required at execution time.

 Host
   Host name or IP storing the remote database